tiwarisidd/timeStories/README.md

 *An API to scrape latest stories from Time(news website) and serve in json format*

-Just clone the repo and run

-`npm run start`
+run `npm run start` to run the server